Mechanisms of Prompt-Induced Hallucination in Vision-Language Models: Locating PIH Mechanisms

 \subsection{Attention Knockouts for PIH Mitigation}

 \cref{tab:counting_knockouts_models} shows models' outputs given the baseline and misaligned prompts, before and after knockouts on the model-specific sets of PIH-heads.
+To verify that our results are specific to PIH heads rather than a general effect of ablation, we compare PIH heads to an equal number of randomly selected heads from the same layers in which the PIH heads reside.
 First, our results show that ablating PIH-heads does not disrupt standard counting behavior, as demonstrated by the exact-match accuracies on the baseline prompt.
 Notably, LLaVA-OneVision exhibits an improvement after ablation ($+4.35$ points), whereas Qwen-VL and Janus-Pro show minor changes of approximately $1$ point.
 Additionally, we verify that the object mentioned in the response remains unchanged and correct.
 This confirms that ablating PIH-heads does not impact general counting capabilities.

-Under the misaligned prompts, ablating PIH-heads substantially reduces prompt-following behavior.
+Under the misaligned prompts, ablating PIH-heads substantially reduces prompt-following behavior, while random ablations produce only marginal reductions.
 Prompt match rates (previously corresponding to the blue curves in \cref{fig:confirmation}) drop from $42$-$64$\% before intervention to below $11$\% for all models after ablation.
 Models also show a complementary increase in true count match rates, reaching $70$-$78$\% after intervention.
 This shift indicates that the ablated heads are responsible for propagating the incorrect numerical information specified by the prompt.
 Qualitative analysis of model generations before and after PIH-head ablation shows not only a reduction in incorrect numerical repetition but also the disappearance of spurious objects that were previously hallucinated and described in detail (examples are shown in \cref{app:generation_examples}).

 Our findings show that PIH is causally mediated by a small set of attention heads that propagate tokens from the prompt.
 Removing these heads shifts behavior from prompt reliance toward image reliance without harming general counting abilities, indicating that observed hallucinations are prompt-induced rather than due to counting failures.